lina2761991/Introduction-to-computer-science-cs50/README.md

 This data structure is commonly implemented in one of two ways: as an array or as a linked list.  <br/>
 the functions are enqueue(add to the end) and dequeue(removing) <br/>
 we have the concept of the head and the tail <br/>
+in python queues are list, collections.deque and quee.LifoQueue